 Register Food Premises Class 1, 2, 3 & 3a

 Please note depending on your class you may need to provide the following via the online form:

 - A copy of the current Food Safety Program for your business (Class 1 and Class 2 premises only).

 - A copy of the nominated Food Safety Supervisor's certificate (Class 1, Class 2 and Class 3a Premises only).

 - Submit a floor plan detailing the food preparation areas, food storage areas, cooking equipment (stove and mechanical exhaust system), toilet facilities, cleaning facilities, wash hand facilities and specify foods to be processed and stored on the premises.

 - Payment of relevant Registration fee.
 Please contact Council for the relevant fee for your Food Premises.

-All Class 1 and Class 2 food businesses are required to have a Food Safety Program to assist them in the operational procedures associated with food safety.
-Class 3 and Class 4 premises do not require a Food Safety Plan; however, Class 3 establishments must meet the minimum recording requirements (please contact Council for further information).
+All Class 1 and some Class 2 food businesses are required to have a Food Safety Program to assist them in the operational procedures associated with food safety.
+Class 3, Class 3a and Class 4 premises do not require a Food Safety Plan; however, Class 3 establishments must meet the minimum recording requirements (please contact Council for further information).

 A Food Safety Program is a written document that:

 - Systematically identifies the potential hazards that may reasonably be expected to occur in each food handling operation that is to be conducted at the food premises.